DrieStone/TeslaData-Widget/README.md

 ### TeslaFi API
 You obviously need a TeslaFi account (and a Tesla).
 Get your [API Key](https://teslafi.com/api.php).

+Note, due to the lag with TeslaFi pulling data from your car, and the lag of iOS pulling the data, the resulting display could be ~5 minutes stale (and the data could be hours or even a day old because TeslaFi lets the car sleep, so its not sending data)

 ### Other API
 If you use other tools like [TeslaLogger](https://github.com/bassmaster187/TeslaLogger), [Tronity](https://tronity.io/home/5OiA7SfA), etc. you only have to provide [json file](documentation/sample.json) with the following data ([more details on the required fields](documentation/json_requirements.md)):